luiscoco/Csharp14_new_features/README.md

-# Csharp Version14 New Features
+# Csharp Version 14 New Features

 ## 1. The 'field' keyword

-The token 'field' enables you to write a property accessor body without declaring an explicit backing field.
+The token **field** enables you to write a property accessor body without declaring an explicit backing field.

-The token 'field' is replaced with a compiler synthesized backing field.
+The token **field** is replaced with a compiler synthesized backing field.

-Legacy code:
+**Legacy code**:

 ```csharp
 private string _msg;